leivadev/writings.dev/README.md

 # writings.dev

-This is a solution for a static webpage project idea recommended by the full-stack readmap in [roadmap.sh](https://roadmap.sh), applying HTML and CSS knowledge.
+This is a solution for a static webpage project idea recommended by the full-stack roadmap in [roadmap.sh](https://roadmap.sh), applying HTML and CSS knowledge.

 ## Tools used